ga4gh-discovery/ga4gh-discovery.github.io/README.md

 The Beacon API specification is available to view in the [Beacon specification repository](https://github.com/ga4gh-beacon/specification), where links to further resources are available.

 The Beacon Strategic Group meets every 2 weeks.
 [Meeting minutes are available to view here](https://docs.google.com/document/d/1Is4vcMBgtu_XatfKCityV5NpZ7FCthGifuuMnNrJb3Y/edit?usp=sharing).

+(backup)